 The good news is that French Quarter crime is mostly limited to the types of pettiness typical of the world’s most popular tourist spots—you will have to stay alert to criminals like pickpockets, purse snatchers, and scammers, especially during times of elevated tourism, like Mardi Gras and Jazz Fest, and you may have to deal with the occasional aggressive panhandler.
 But overall, this isn’t a place where you have to fear for your overall physical safety, particularly during daylight hours, and especially if you stick to the safer Burgundy and Dauphine areas.

 As you traverse the Quarter, be careful not to be distracted by pickpockets’ accomplices.
 If you’re traveling alone, consider taking a cab after the sun sets.
 Muggings aren’t unheard of here, so once Bourbon Street gets dark, keep your wits about you.
 This means that, to sidestep becoming a victim of New Orleans crime, you should limit alcohol consumption and avoid going around alone.

 In the French Quarter, con artists are active.
 If someone attempts to aggressively clean your shoes or bet on something obvious, leave the scene as soon as possible—tourists are often targeted by the New Orleans shoe scam and various betting scams.
 On Bourbon Street, scammers try to sell faux metals as gold, or distract travelers with fake petitions or strange behavior so that someone else can pick your pocket.
 Credit card scams are also common in the French Quarter, so only withdraw money from established banks.

 New Orleans Weather Risks

-In 2005, Hurricane Katrina devastated the region, and, given how New Orleans weather can be, there are no assurances that a similar event won’t happen again, especially in the face of escalating climate change.
-In addition, New Orleans suffers from a higher risk of tornados than the rest of the United States.
+In 2005, Hurricane Katrina devastated the region, and, given how unpredictable New Orleans weather can be, there are no assurances that a similar event won’t happen again, especially in the face of escalating climate change.
+In addition, New Orleans suffers from a higher risk of tornadoes than the rest of the United States.